akka/akka/akka-docs/rst/java/persistence.rst

 stored, e.g. due to serialization error, ``onPersistRejected`` will be invoked (logging a warning by default), and the actor continues with the next message.

-The easiest way to run this example yourself is to download `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Persistence Samples with Java <http://www.typesafe.com/activator/template/akka-sample-persistence-java>`_.
+The easiest way to run this example yourself is to download `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_ and open the tutorial named `Akka Persistence Samples with Java <http://www.lightbend.com/activator/template/akka-sample-persistence-java>`_.
 It contains instructions on how to run the ``PersistentActorExample``.

 .. note::